lunauii/cs-resources/Term 1 - CST/COMP 1712/midterm guide.md

 But **each entity has ONLY ONE identifier**, no exceptions!
 When designing an ERD, if there are multiple candidates for the identifier, you must choose one.

-An identifier that is a combination of multiple attributes is called a *concatenated identifier*.
-Suppose you give the Student entity a concatenated identifier of last name + first name + dob.
+Suppose you make Student's identifier the combination of last name + first name + dob.
 It does NOT mean this entity has multiple identifiers.
 Last name is not an identifier, first name is not an identifier, dob is not an identifier.
 Only the _combination_ of them is _the_ identifier.

 When modelling a many-to-many relationship, it's best practice to break it into 2 one-to-many relationships.